OmerKonan/WindorwsBarcodeApp/README.md

 ![image](https://user-images.githubusercontent.com/41550105/48911249-6193c200-ee83-11e8-8306-a2d8cfd0d7db.png)

-On the Form2 You can search your datas between dates that choose.
+On the Form2 You can search your data between dates you choose

 You should chose dates and item type.Then push the 'BUL' button.

-The items that saves on the dates you choose will appear.
+The items that saved on the dates you choose will appear.

 You can clean the screen with 'TEMİZLE' button.

-İf you want print your datas, you should  push 'Excel'e aktar' button.
-Datas you choose save as excel format  on where you want.
+İf you want to print your data, you should  push 'Excel'e aktar' button.
+Data you choose will be saved as excel at where you want.

-İf you want keeping track of changes.
-You should push 'İzlema Ekranı' button.
+İf you want to keep track of changes.,you should push 'İzlema Ekranı' button.
 Live screen is going to appear.
 Changes can be tracked live.

 ![image2](https://user-images.githubusercontent.com/41550105/48911292-7e2ffa00-ee83-11e8-8e83-8cf8637a586d.png)